team-fireworks/jam/README.md

 > [!WARNING]
 > This is my first actual Rust project.
 I struggled making this, so PRs are very
 > welcome :)
+>
+> Documentation later

 ## Features

 - Configure everything with a `Springroll.toml` file
-- Use your own images, or source from Material Symbols, Font Awesome, Luicide, Fluent, etc. with more to come
+- Use your own PNGs/SVGs, or source from Material Symbols with more to come
-- Assortment of outputs: PNGs, Luau, TypeScript, JSON, TOML, YAML, etc. with decent formatting and more to come
+- Assortment of outputs: PNGs Luau, TypeScript, JSON, TOML, YAML, etc. decent formatting and more to come
 - Customize spritesheet size and sprites per row
 - Alpha bleeding for images